mfelleisen/Santorini/Code/README.md

 calls", which are translated into method calls for the local player component.

+## Designing a Santorini Player

+### Local Interface

+To design a Santorini player, study

+- _Common/README.md_

+first.
+It specifies the complete interface between a Santorini player and the _Admin_ gaming framework in Racket.
+For the interaction protocol, see

+- _Common/protocol.md_

+### Remote Interface

+The remote protocol is specified in

+- _Remote/protocol.md _

+It implements the local interface via remote procedure/method calls that use JSON to represent the methods and the arguments.

 ## Running a Monolithic Santorini Gaming Framework

 The _Admin_ and _Player_ directories implement the essential components for